satyapatnala56/images-toolkit/_drafts/blog posts/2021-12-27-google-display-ads-the-10-most-common-google-banner-ad-sizes.md

 ### Inline Rectangle (300 x 250)

 The most popular Google display ad size on the system is the inline rectangle.
-This ad size is also known as an "MPU," which stands for mid-page unit or multi-purpose component.
-These advertisements are commonly placed in the centre of pages to break up the material.
+This ad size is also known as an "MPU," which stands for a mid-page unit or multi-purpose component.
+These advertisements are commonly placed in the center of pages to break up the material.
 They can be used to start a lightbox ad experience or to start a video ad.

 ### Large Rectangle (336 x 280)